Cannabis Tolerance Guide. Taking a Sabbatical

 The thing is not that you are used to the experience.
 It’s your body trying to adapt to the consumption of THC.
 Your receptors should suspend the process of adaptation after 3-4 days into taking a break.

-Plan in advance the date when you are planning your break, so as to avoid stress, parties, and other situations where you find yourselves in a fun company to light up during this period.
+Plan the time you are planning to take a break in advance to avoid stress, parties, and other situations where you find yourselves in a fun company to light up during this period.
 It is best to agree on a joint break together with your friends so that you can support each other.
 Or at least warn them about your plans, so they do not tempt you for a while.

 It will be a little bit difficult for you to adjust to during these days.
 Your receptors are used to getting a certain product and effect, but you need to remember why you are doing.
 No, there will be no withdrawal pangs, because cannabis does not create a chemical addiction unlike alcohol and tobacco, so giving it up for a couple of days is absolutely painless.
 It might be a bit uncomfortable for you psychologically but with the right attitude and keeping your eye on the ball you should have no problems whatsoever.
 And the results will definitely pay off.